stfc/openstack-query-library/docs/user_docs/API.md

 #
 ### to_csv
-`to_csv` is an output method that will write the output into csv file(s).
-If the results are grouped, each group will be written to a file under `<unique-group-key>.csv`
+`to_csv` is an output method that will return the results as a csv string.
+If the results are grouped, different strings will be returned for each.

+Grouped data can be flattened by setting `flatten_groups=True`.
+Grouped data will then be merged into a single csv, with a `group` column.

 Like all output methods - it will parse the results set in `sort_by()`, `group_by()` and requires `run()` to have been called first
 - This method will parse results to get properties that we 'selected' for - from a `select()` or a `select_all()` call